Nebraska

 - Process or engage in the sale of personal data.

-- Are not classified as a small business under the federal Small Business Act (generally fewer than 500 employees, depending on the industry).
+- Are not classified as a small business under the federal Small Business Act.

 Nebraska's approach is notable compared to other state privacy laws.
 Unlike California, Colorado, or Virginia, Nebraska does not set minimum thresholds for the number of consumers whose data a business must process or a revenue percentage from data sales.
 If your business is not a small business and processes personal data of Nebraska residents, the law applies to you.

-Small businesses are not entirely exempt, however.
+Small businesses are not entirely exempt.
 Even small businesses are prohibited from selling sensitive personal data without the consumer's prior consent under Neb.
 Rev. Stat.
 87-1118.
+Violations of this prohibition carry civil penalties of up to $7,500 per violation regardless of business size.

 Key Definitions Under the Act